ThePython10110/ExchangeClone/README.md

     * Fixed an issue where MineClone dispensers could ONLY be used with Dark/Red Matter Shears (whoops).

 ### 3.2
-* Changes:
 * Set MineClone mod namespace to `exchangeclone`

 ### 3.1
-* Changes:
 * Added new energy values from Why (and Why's new Minetest Game energy values)
-* Bugfixes:
 * Fixed crash based on PESA inventory movement
 * Added `mcl_blackstone` to the mod whitelist

 ### 3.0 (the formerly most interesting release)
 * New features: